-For the efficient production of human muscle stem cells for regenerative therapy, the SatTyping team aims to develop a software-based solution standardized inprocess-control.
+Muscle wasting and weakness are leading symptoms of a wide variety of diseases with dramatic impairment of life quality and life-threatening consequences.
+The team develops an innovative autologous muscle stem cell therapy to fight muscle diseases.
+For the efficient production of human muscle stem cells for regenerative therapy, the SatTyping team aims to develope a softwarebased standardized in-process-control.
 The advanced therapy medical product market is urgently seeking for automation of product manufacturing to ensure marketability.
 The SatTyping software solution promotes resource-saving production of adherent cells and contributes to digitization when it comes to scalability.

-PROJECT ACHIVEMENTS DURING AND AFTER SPARK
+PROJECT ACHIEVMENTS DURING AND AFTER SPARK

-Testing of a software-based solution for in-process quality control for adherent growing cells transplantation remains Heart the life-saving therapeutic option for patients with end-stage heart disease.
+Testing of a software-based solution for in-process quality control for adherent growing cells transplantation remains the Heart life-saving therapeutic option for patients with end-stage heart disease.
 However, the large heart transplant waiting list is the reflection of a severe and persistent shortage of donor hearts.
 Total artificial heart (TAH) is an artificial organ that mimics the native heart.
 It is designed to replace the heart in patients with end-stage heart failure as a bridge to heart transplantation.
 There are very few TAH solutions on the market and the one available are nonetheless risk prone regarding reliability, blood damage and thrombus formation.
 Hence, the aim of the project is to develop a functional prototype of an implantable, pulsatile TAH with superior performances by means of reliability, implantability and hemocompatibilty.